 - Soaked and fermented grains are easier to digest, so this granola bar won’t leave you feeling sluggish from the carb overload.

 - Pre-fermentation also eliminates the need for additional flour or sweetener.
-The lactic bacteria will break down the rolled oats before baking.
+Fermentation helps break down the rolled oats before baking.

 The recipe is written for a classic sourdough starter however there are other options: